 - Proprietary Assets or Uniqueness

-So for this week’s marketing case study we will talk about one brand with a powerful brand equity, I named Rolex!
+So for this week’s marketing case study, we will talk about one brand with powerful brand equity, I named Rolex!

 What is Rolex?